Published Updated By

 Xnapper.
 If you share screenshots publicly and visual polish is the top priority, Xnapper's auto-balancing, gradient backgrounds, and social presets are purpose-built for that use case.
 ScreenLeX's auto-framing is solid but doesn't match Xnapper's depth in social-media-oriented beautification.
 For more on this angle, see our guide on how to beautify screenshots.

-For privacy and translation
+For privacy, polish, and translation

 For budget-conscious users